david-smejkal/wiki2txt/README.md

 # wiki2txt
-A tool to extract plain (unformatted) text, redirects, links and categories from wikipedia backups (dumps).<br />
+A tool to extract plain (unformatted) multilingual text, redirects, links and categories from wikipedia backups (dumps).<br />
 Designed to prepare clean training data for AI training / Machine Learning software.<br />

 Written in Python, utilizes `lxml` SAX (memory efficient) parser and leans heavily on the powers of the `re` library.<br /><br />